Board of Trustees

 Khurston S. Ellia-Epple ’86 P ’23

 Khurston is an IT Project Management professional with 20 years’ experience delivering complex, highly visible projects on time and within budget.
 She is an Agile evangelist and is passionate about coaching teams to constantly improve the quality and value of their deliveries.
-Khurston is a Program Manager at PrismHR in Hopkinton, Massachusetts, the leading payroll, benefits and HR software provider for human resource outsourcing organizations.
+Khurston is a Senior Project Manager in the Microsoft Business Unit at Perficient, Inc, a global digital consultancy firm that helps Fortune 1000 companies scale large, complex projects in order to connect with their customers and grow their business.
 She is a skilled facilitator and collaborator and excels at helping her teams break down big ideas into actionable plans, then guiding them to deliver on those plans.
 Khurston received her BA in Political Science from Skidmore College and a JD from Western New England University School of Law.
 Khurston and her husband Chris have a daughter who has attended Bancroft since kindergarten.
 Khurston enjoys cooking, crafting, and all things Pixar, and the entire Epple family are huge supporters of the New England Patriots.

 BluePrint125 Oversight Chair, Goverance